jakehildreth/QueenCityCon25/MARP/Slides.md

 * Active Directory Certificate Services is EASY to misconfigure
 * Domain Computers are often allowed to enroll templates (ESC1)
 * Turn `altSecurityIdentities` write access into a full compromise (ESC14A)
-  - (The default Domain Computers cert template meets the other attack requirements)
+  - (The default Domain Computers cert template meets all other attack requirements)
 * References:
   - https://posts.specterops.io/certified-pre-owned-d95910965cd2
   - https://posts.specterops.io/adcs-esc14-abuse-technique-333a004dc2b9